Nearsoft/jobs/readme.md

 ## Node Engineer

 <details><summary>Read more</summary>

-We are looking for a Software Engineer with experience in delivering AdTech, MarTech, and editorial content solutions.
+We are looking for a Software Engineer with experience in delivering Ad tech, Mar tech, and editorial content solutions.
 As a Software Engineer on the engineering team, you will be working with the engineering, product, data, and analytics teams to design and build modern performance-based marketing systems natively in the cloud.

-### Job Responsibilities
+### Responsibilities

-* Collaborate with product; tech teams to design, document and develop solutions.
+* Collaborate with product; tech teams to design, document and develop solutions
-* Deliver quality software on time and to spec.
+* Deliver quality software on time and to spec
-* Participate in peer review process.
+* Participate in peer review process
-* Collaborate optimize our tools and process with collaboration.
+* Collaborate optimize our tools and process with collaboration

 ### Requirements

-* Command of NodeJS, PHP, Python and comfort working in other languages.
+* Command of NodeJS, PHP, Python and comfort working in other languages
-* Working knowledge of docker and or other containerization services.
+* Working knowledge of docker and or other containerization services
-* Solid understanding of SQL fundamentals.
+* Solid understanding of SQL fundamentals
-* Comfortable writing unit tests.
+* Comfortable writing unit tests
-* Excellent written and verbal communication skills with an emphasis on collaboration.
+* Excellent written and verbal communication skills with an emphasis on collaboration

-### Nice to have experience
+### Nice to have

 * Symfony Framework
 * AWS
 * Terraform and or CloudFormation
-* ReactJS
+* React.js

 </details>